ocaml/opam/master_changes.md

   * Fix switch and repo format upgrade on Windows.
 A block occurred because the global lock fd was reopened instead of using the one already opened.  [#6839 @rjbou]
   * Add opam root format upgrade conditional mechanism for hard upgrades [#6949 @rjbou]
   * Stop the opam 1.2 to 2.0 repository upgrade process from downloading packages without checksums to add a non-trusted md5 [#6978 @kit-ty-kate]
+  * Add conditional upgrade to opam root 2.6.
+It is triggered by an already present repository archive (from `OPAMREPOSITORYTARRING` usage, or 2.1 opamroot) [#6625 @rjbou]

 ## Sandbox
   * Allow the macOS sandbox to write in the `/var/folders/` and `/var/db/mds/` directories as it is required by some of macOS core tools [#4797 @kit-ty-kate - fix #4389 #6460]